-Laundry.
-You mean to clean your clothes, but thanks to substandard labeling laws, all you’re really doing is swishing your dirty clothes in a vat of warm water and toxic chemicals.
-It was quite the disturbing experience to dig into the toxic chemicals I draped over my body that don’t rinse out of clothes during the washing and drying process!
-I was so put off that I also decided to create a 30-day healthy home email class to provide to my readers that helps identify toxic ingredients in common household products, and outlines how to replace them with purchased and DIY options.
-You’re welcome to go check it out!
+Laundry day… again.
+You mean to clean your clothes, but thanks to substandard labeling laws, all you're really doing is swishing your dirty clothes in a vat of warm water and toxic chemicals.
+It was quite the disturbing experience to dig into the toxic chemicals I draped over my body that don't rinse out of clothes during the washing and drying process!
+I was so put off that I just can't keep the information to myself, and needed to provide you with help identifying toxic ingredients in your laundry products, and walk you through how to safely switch to healthier options.

 Here is a bit of what I learned in regards to toxic ingredients in laundry care products:

 Linear alkyl sodium sulfonates (LAS) are synthetic anionic surfactants.
 During production, LAS releases carcinogenic toxins into the environment that can also cause reproductive harm.
 Because they are very slow to biodegrade, they are an environmental hazard.

 Petroluem distillates (napthas) are chemicals that have been linked to cancer, lung damage and inflammation, and damage to mucous membranes.